 B. Use a different or existing material as a load-bearing structure and cover it was a more architecturally pleasing column

-Any column intended to be utilized as a wrap-around column MUST be paired with a wrap-around cap and base
+Any column intended to be utilized as a wrap-around column MUST be paired with a wrap-around cap and base.

-7. Load-Bearing: Refers to a column’s ability to support weight.
-Many columns are load-bearing, with the general exception of PVC, vinyl, and some thinner-wall aluminum columns.
+7. Load-Bearing: Refers to a column’s ability to support weight -- Many columns are load-bearing, with the general exception of PVC, vinyl, and some thinner-wall aluminum columns.
 If a column is not load-bearing, it must wrap-around a structure which is.
 All Superior Aluminum columns are load-bearing by design.

-8. Nominal Diameter: The measurement the column or cap/base is listed as.
-May not be the same as the actual diameter for architectural and structural reasons.
-When referencing a cap and/or base this number dictates which size column the item should be paired with
+8. Nominal Diameter: The measurement the column or cap/base is listed as -- May not be the same as the actual diameter for architectural and structural reasons.
+When referencing a cap and/or base this number dictates which size column the item should be paired with.

-10. Maximum Square Encaseable Dimension: The maximum size of existing structure that can be wrapped around by the corresponding column size.
+10. Maximum Square Encaseable Dimension: The maximum size of the existing structure that can be wrapped around by the corresponding column size.
 For example, a 6” wide Square Fluted column has a max square encaseable dimension of 4-5/8” meaning any structure at or below this diameter is able to be wrapped around by a 6” Square Fluted Column.

 11. Safety Factor: The published load-data of a column generally is less than the actual data which tests show is the absolute maximum weight a column can hold.
 The difference in the maximum and published data is the safety factor.
-All Superior Aluminum columns have a safety factor built in
+All Superior Aluminum columns have a safety factor built in.

 12. Astragal: An accessory piece, generally for smooth profiles, that creates some texture in an otherwise flat column